 American tenor Anthony Dean Griffey has captured critical and popular acclaim on opera, concert and recital stages around the world.
 The combination of his beautiful and powerful lyric tenor voice, gift of dramatic interpretation and superb musicianship have earned him the highest praise from critics and audiences alike.

-Mr. Griffey is particularly noted for his portrayal of the title role in Peter Grimes which has won him international acclaim.
-He debuted the role at the Tanglewood Festival under the baton of Seiji Ozawa, and has since performed it all over the world, most recently in a new concert performances with the Atlanta Symphony in Carnegie Hall as part of its Britten Centenary celebrations.
+Mr. Griffey is particularly noted for his portrayal of the title role in Peter Grimes, which has won him international acclaim.
+He debuted the role at the Tanglewood Festival under the baton of Seiji Ozawa, and has since performed it all over the world, most recently in concert performances with the St. Louis Symphony in St. Louis and at Carnegie Hall as part of its Britten Centenary celebrations.
 He also appeared in a new production at the Metropolitan Opera that was broadcast live in the company’s Met: Live in HD series and subsequently released on DVD (EMI Classics) and in a production with Mark Wigglesworth at the Glyndebourne Festival, which was also released as a commercial recording.

 A supporter of new works, Mr. Griffey has won critical acclaim for creating the role of Mitch in the world premiere of André Previn’s A Streetcar Named Desire at the San Francisco Opera and for his performances of Lennie in Carlisle Floyd’s Of Mice and Men, for which he won a Helpmann award for Best Male Performer in an Opera when he performed the role at the Australia Opera.
 He also recently premiered Christopher Theofanidis’ The Gift with the Pittsburgh Symphony.

 Mr. Griffey made his Carnegie Hall Zankel Hall recital debut in 2004 where André Previn composed and dedicated a song cycle for him and accompanied him on the piano.
-Mr. Griffey has also been presented with his long-time pianist and collaborator Warren Jones by many prestigious recital series throughout the U.S. including San Francisco Performances, Philadelphia Chamber Music Society, Vocal Arts DC at the Kennedy Center, the Schubert Club in Saint Paul, Music Academy of the West, SongFest in Los Angeles, North Carolina School of the Arts, the George London Foundation and at the Cleveland Art Song, Ravinia and Marlboro festivals.
+Mr. Griffey has also been presented with his long-time pianist and collaborator Warren Jones by many prestigious recital series throughout the U.S. including San Francisco Performances, Philadelphia Chamber Music Society, the Schubert Club in Saint Paul, Vocal Arts Society in Washington, D.C., the George London Foundation, the Cleveland Art Song, Ravinia and Marlboro festivals and the Music Academy of the West.
 In the spring of 2006 he had the distinction of being invited to perform a recital at the Supreme Court of the United States by Justice Ruth Bader Ginsburg.